Merit Systems Protection Board Hearings

 All submissions must be served to the judge and to the Agency's designated counsel with a certificate of service attached.
 There is a short discovery period within which you can send interrogatives for the Agency's decision maker to respond and can demand the Agency to produce documents.
 The Agency will most likely require you to respond to its interrogatories and request for document production as well.
 Discovery requests must be sent to the agency counsel, not to the judge.
 Any problems or unresolved issues during the discovery period can be addressed by filing a motion to the judge.

-MSPB does not consider any motion for a decision without a hearing or for a summary judgment, as EEOC does.
+MSPB does not consider any motion for a decision without a hearing—otherwise known as Motion for a Summary Judgment (MSJ), as EEOC does.
+However, Appellant may request decision on record at any time during the proceedings without a hearing.

 At the prehearing conference--which is usually conducted by phone among the judge, you (the appellant) and Agency counsel--the issues to be addressed at the hearing are identified and determined (issues involving the adverse actions in question, affirmative defense if any, etc.); and the witnesses and the exhibits are disputed and determined.
 After the prehearing conference, the judge should issue a conference report summarizing the prehearing discussions, determinations, and the rulings if any.